 Qualification details

-Your qualification for a property tax exemption is based on your ownership, occupancy, age, and income for the preceding year.
-For example, a property tax exemption for 2021 is based on 2020 information.
-You must meet four requirements to qualify:
+Your qualification for a property tax reduction is based on your ownership, occupancy, age, and income for the preceding year.
+For example, a property tax reduction for the current year is based on the prior year's information.

 Ownership and Occupancy

-• You own and occupy your house, mobile home, condo, or co-op.
+You own and occupy your house, mobile home, condo, or co-op.

 Age or disability

-• You are at least age 61 by December 31 of the preceding year.
+You are at least age 61 by December 31 of the preceding year.

-• Or you are veteran with a service-connected disability or disabled.
+Or you are disabled or a veteran with a service-connected disability as of December 31 of the preceding year.

 Income